JVKran/SRPL/README.md

 variable freezing is part min 90
 ```
 ### Functions
-Functions can have zero or more parameters and can return zero or more values.
+Functions (when interpreted) can have zero or more parameters and can return zero or more values.
 Furthermore, a file can contain multiple functions.
 ``` SRPL
 task add with a and b contains
 	flush a plus b end